kunovsky/credit_card_processor/README.md

 Once the gem is installed you can simply type:

     $ credit_card_processor
-This will evoke an executable file which will start a command line session (there are instructions) where the user can enter commands:
+This will invoke an executable file which will start a command line session (there are instructions) where the user can enter commands:

     $ Add Tom 4111111111111111 $1000
     $ Charge Tom $500